anasty17/mirror-leech-telegram-bot/README.md

 - Extensions Filter for the files to be uploaded/cloned.
 - Incomplete task notifier to get incomplete task messages after restart, works with database.
 - Almost all repository functions have been improved.
+- Custom Name for all links except torrents.
+For files you should add extension except yt-dlp links.
 - Many bugs have been fixed.

 ## From Other Repositories